kevindomm/kevindomm.github.io/_posts/2016-02-04-auto-scaling.markdown

 2. Open a terminal and navigate to the newly created folder.
 Clone the git repository using the command : `https://github.com/kevindomm/Auto-Scaling`.
 3. Once finish, navigate through the directory using the command: `cd autoscaling/autoscaling`.
 4. The cloned repository currently doesn't have a **build** folder which is where the compiled version of the application is.
 To fix this, enter the command: `gradle assemble`.
 This will create the `build/libs/autoscalingapp.war` file.
-5. Now that the app has been compiled, its time to upload it to Bluemix.
-To do this, we enter the command: `cf push autoscaling-<username> -m 256M -p build/libs/autoscalingapp.war` where `<username>` is your own username.
+5. Now that the app has been compiled, its time to upload it to Bluemix using the command: `cf push autoscaling-<username> -m 256M -p build/libs/autoscalingapp.war` where `<username>` is your own username.

 	<blockquote>The 256M was chosen because the app normally uses more than 128M and therefore crashes when uploaded using 128M.</blockquote>